Qaisarm/algorithms/Climbing-Stairs-Problem-Solution.md

 # 2 -  Approach
 <!-- Describe your approach to solving the problem. -->
- My approach to solv this problem was to go to drawing board and make a theory.
+ My approach to solve this problem was to go to drawing board and make a theory.
  So, lets create a theory

  ![](theory1.png)